 With a cozy backyard vibe of wooden porches, brick walkways, tropical trees, funky weathered decor, and lots of umbrellas, Blue Heaven is one of the most popular restaurants in Key West.
 The line around the corner can attest to that.
 It’s located in the historic Bahama Village.

-While waiting for your table, relax on the porch, visit the gift shop, or snap pics of the locals (that would be the free-range hens, roosters, and sometimes chicks that roam the area).
-Blue Heaven is one of the best restaurants in Key West for families as the kids are bound to be entertained by all the roaming poultry.
+While waiting for your table, relax on the porch, visit the gift shop, or snap pics of the locals (the free-range hens, roosters, and sometimes chicks that roam the area).
+Blue Heaven is one of the best restaurants in Key West for families, as the kids are bound to be entertained by all the roaming poultry.

-The iconic breakfast, brunch, lunch, and dinner spot has made its way into popular culture.
+The iconic breakfast, brunch, lunch, and dinner spot has entered popular culture.
 It’s the subject of a song by the King of Key West himself, Jimmy Buffett.

 “Blue Heaven Rendezvous” is on 1995’s Barometer Soup album.
-The bar was used in the video for Kenny Chesney’s song “The Good Stuff “ from 2003’s No Shoes, No Shirt, No Problem.
+The video used the bar for Kenny Chesney’s song “The Good Stuff “ from 2003’s No Shoes, No Shirt, No Problem.

 Listen to live music while enjoying menu selections like eggs Benedict with shrimp, loaded omelets, shrimp and grits, salads, burgers, bowls, Jamaican jerk chicken, pork tenderloin, and Caribbean BBQ shrimp.